ssvlabs/ssv-dkg/README.md

 --storeShare # store the bls key share created during DKG ceremony to a file for later reuse if needed
 ```

-It is also possible to use YAML configuration file for parameters:
+It is also possible to use a YAML configuration file:

 Example: